chuazy94/zy_blog_2/about.md

 Welcome to my blog!

 This blog was birthed in the Coronavirus pandemic with a mixture of boredom and inspiration.
 It will be a dump for my thoughts on anything related to data, but will be mostly used for football analytics!
+Sometimes I post my drone videos here if I feel like flying!

 ## About myself - Zhi Yuan Chua